Banwari Lal Verma

-B L Verma, also known as B. L. Verma, is an Indian politician and current Minister of State in the Ministry of Social Justice and Empowerment and Minister of State in the Ministry of Consumer Affairs, Food and Public Distribution, Government of India.
+Banwari Lal Verma (born 7 August 1961) is an Indian politician and current Minister of State in the Ministry of Social Justice and Empowerment and Minister of State in the Ministry of Consumer Affairs, Food and Public Distribution of the Government of India.

 Political career

 Verma started off as a party worker from Badaun.
 He holds the charge of state vice-president since 2018.
 He is a prominent leader among the OBC Lodhi community in western UP.
 Verma is a former president of the Braj region.
 He is considered as a close-aide former CM Kalyan Singh.

 He also holds the post of chairman of UP State Construction Development Corporation Limited (UP Samaj Kalyan Nirman Nigam) which has the same status as of a Minister of State.